xhyrom/discord-datamining/data/articles/normal/articles/16516736145303/content.md

 <p>This fantasy adventure is from developer and publisher <a href="https://www.hoyoverse.com/en-us" target="_blank" rel="noopener noreferrer">HoYoverse</a>!
 You can read more about this promotion <a href="https://www.hoyolab.com/article_pre/11717?utm_source=sns&amp;utm_medium=discord&amp;utm_id=2&amp;utm_campaign=discordnitrocollab" target="_blank" rel="noopener noreferrer">here</a>. </p>
 <h1 id="h_01H7XV37K6BSQK81E8SEFTHBMA"><strong>How do I claim the Genshin Impact Promo in Discord?</strong></h1>
 <p>As long as you're a <strong>Discord Nitro</strong> member, you'll be able to claim the Genshin Impact Gift Pack code in the Gift Inventory from <strong>August 15th, 2023 (7:00pm PST)</strong> to <strong>September 26th, 2023 (11:59pm PST)</strong>.</p>
+<h3 id="docs-internal-guid-2ae1ed14-7fff-c9f1-e8cf-43029817b4ff">Redemption of this promotion is in limited supply and subject to availability.</h3>
 <h2 id="h_01H7XV3DR1RR1YWA5K3GR5SZY7">Eligibility for the Claiming this Promotion in Discord</h2>
 <p>In order to claim this code, you’ll need to be an active subscriber to <strong>Discord Nitro</strong> (and you can be either a monthly or yearly Nitro subscriber).</p>
 <ul>